qrzn23/min/wip/l418/content.md

 Bou-Sada.
 November 30, 1909 10-11:45 p.m.

-### The Cry of the 18th Aethyr, Which is Called ZEN^[ZEN = ♌ ♍ ♏ = טינ = 69.
+### The Cry of the 18th Aethyr

+#### Which is Called ZEN^[ZEN = ♌ ♍ ♏ = טינ = 69.
 69 = ס ו ב א, a manger, stable, enclosure.
 This Aethyr describes the Place of the Preliminary Ceremony of the Initiation of the Master of the Temple.
 The Candidate is fortified for the Ordeal of Intimate Communion with his Holy Guardian Angel, who comes upon him unaware, and prepares him interiorly below any normal sphere of consciousness.]

 A Voice comes before any vision: Accursed are they who enter herein if they have nails, for they shall be pierced therewith; or if they have thorns, for they shall be crowned withal; or if they have whips, for with whips they shall be scourged: or if they bear wine, for their wine shall be turned to bitterness; or if they have a spear, for with a spear shall they be pierced unto the heart.
 And the nails are desires, of which there are three; the desire of light, the desire of life, the desire of love.^[The Exempt Adept must be freed from all attachment.]